Autumn Term 2 2021

 Year 6 also enjoyed the song ‘Our God is a Great Big God’ during worship this week to remind us of the reading from Matthew 19:23 when Jesus said “With man this is impossible, but with God, all things are possible”.
 They stood and enjoyed the actions without singing but had big smiles on their faces.
-The day we finally get to sing again, I’m sure we’re going to raise the roof in worship!
+We’ve also been back into the hall having small assemblies and Golden Book which has been lovely to sing all together!

 They made lists of subject specific words related to all three Christians and the subject of justice.
 Once they made the lists, they RAG rated them to reflect their confidence and understanding of them and then wrote sentences in a glossary style to learn the meaning of new vocabulary.
 This is a great way to improve their vocabulary understanding and develop their RE skills further as the are then challenged to use these words in the correct context in their written work at a later date.

 The children then presented their information about the three inspirational Christians in a way of their choice, and they wrote a paragraph about how each one could inspire us to put our faith into action today.
 I love this topic in RE and never get tired of learning about these people!